atakangol/webProjectMovieDB/README.md

 ## Heroku website

-To watch the website you can search the following link:
+To watch the website you can use the following link:

 * [Click here](https://movie-db-web-project.herokuapp.com/)